 Advertising is primarily done through radio, television, the press and billboards, including electronic billboards.
-A number of advertising agencies have national coverage, and Jamaica has a wide range of companies licensed to offer broadcast media services and Subscriber Television (STV or Cable), including a wireless, multi-point, multi-channel, licensee.
+A number of advertising agencies have national coverage, and Jamaica has a wide range of companies licensed to offer broadcast media services and Subscriber Television (STV or Cable), including a wireless, multi-point multi-channel, licensee.
 There are also several Internet service providers.

-Radio is the most wide-reaching mass communication medium.
+Radio is the most wide-reaching mass communication.
 There are two major free-to-air local TV networks (Television Jamaica (TVJ) and CVM), and several smaller networks.

-Jamaica has two morning dailies, one afternoon tabloid, and several periodicals and magazines.
-These include:
+Jamaica has two morning dailies and one afternoon tabloid as well as several periodicals and magazines, among them:

-The Gleaner Newspaper (daily) 7 North St. Kingston
+The Gleaner Newspaper (daily)

+7 North St.

+Kingston